jungyoo311/Visual-Inertial-Odometry/README.md

 ## System Architecture
 ![flowchart](assets/VINS-FUSION-FLOWCHART.jpg)

-## What it does
-Augmenting the VINS-Fusion algorithm with learning-based Feature Selection and Adaptive NMS

 ## How I built
 I implemented a five-step ROS2 pipeline based on VINS-Fusion to process sensor data and generate an optimized trajectory for evaluation.